GabeScott/standard-works-vault/General Conference/2006 April - Zion in the Midst of Babylon.md

 # Zion in the Midst of Babylon

-*By David R. Stone - Of the Seventy*
+By Elder David R. Stone - *Of the Seventy*

 *Given in the April session of the 2006 General Conference*

+>*We do not need to adopt the standards, the mores, and the morals of Babylon.
+We can create Zion in the midst of Babylon.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/04/zion-in-the-midst-of-babylon?lang=eng)

-Last summer, my wife and I had the opportunity to travel to San Diego, California, and there see Shakespeare’s Macbeth at the Old Globe Theatre.
+Last summer, my wife and I had the opportunity to travel to San Diego, California, and there see Shakespeare’s *Macbeth* at the Old Globe Theatre.
 We saw two performances, because our daughter Carolyn was playing the part of one of the three witches in that play.
 Of course, we were delighted to see her in the play and even more delighted when, at a dramatic moment, she said those famous lines: “By the pricking of my thumbs, / Something wicked this way comes” (act 4, scene 1, lines 40–41).

 When I heard that, I thought how useful it would be to have an early-warning system which would tell us about the approach of evil and allow us to be prepared for it.
 Evil is coming toward us, whether or not we have an early-warning system.